 We can offer internships to students studying relevant disciplines and require an industry placement as part of their course.

 We offer flexible placements to qualified professionals in physiotherapy, social care, speech and language therapy, special education or other relevant professions.

-Volunteers must be patient, adaptable, caring and considerate and enjoy working with children.
-Following instructions from the Thai staff and working in a large team forms a significant part of the volunteer’s role.
-As a volunteer, you are representing CCD and will be expected to follow their ethical code in your treatment of the children, fellow staff members, the government staff, and in your conduct outside of working hours.
-Volunteers must be respectful of CCD’s Code of Conduct and sensitive to Thai culture at all times.
+Interns must be patient, adaptable, caring and considerate and enjoy working with children.
+Following instructions from the Thai staff and working in a large team forms a significant part of the role.
+You will be representing CCD and will be expected to follow their ethical code in your treatment of the children, fellow staff members, the government staff, and in your conduct outside of working hours.
+Interns must be respectful of CCD’s Code of Conduct and sensitive to Thai culture at all times.

-Due to the vulnerable nature of the people you will be looking after, no-one with a previous conviction of violence or sexual abuse towards children or adults is suitable for the volunteer role.
-Please see our Policy on Screening Volunteers Regarding Criminal Convictions for more information (available on request).
+Due to the vulnerable nature of the people you will be looking after, no-one with a previous conviction of violence or sexual abuse towards children or adults is suitable for an internship.
+Please see our Policy on Screening Regarding Criminal Convictions for more information (available on request).

 What is a normal working day like?